pberba/pberba.github.io/security/_posts/2021-11-22-linux-threat-hunting-for-persistence-sysmon-auditd-webshell.md

 ![](https://cdn-images-1.medium.com/max/800/1*IrrpPyzrBA9E3EBQ5ecaGg.png)

 Because of how difficult the exploitation can be, an attacker would want to make the most out of their initial access.
-To do this, they install backdoor access that reliably maintain access to the compromised machine even after reboots.
+To do this, they install backdoor access that reliably maintains access to the compromised machine even after reboots.

 ![](https://cdn-images-1.medium.com/max/800/1*4qWkg11a6uCfMirnUnrxeQ.png)

-With persistence installed, the attacker no longer need to rely on exploitation to regain access to the system.
-He might simply use the added account in the machine or wait for the reverse shell from a installed service.
+With persistence installed, the attacker no longer needs to rely on exploitation to regain access to the system.
+He might simply use the added account in the machine or wait for the reverse shell from an installed service.

 ### 0 Linux Logging and Auditing